basiqio-oss/Basiq-docs/docs/PLatform/cdr-compliance/trusted-advisor.md

 * **orgType**: The type of the Trusted Advisor organisation (e.g., Accountant, Financial Broker, Financial Advisor, Legal Professional, Tax Agent, Financial Counselling Agency).
 * **abnAcn**: ABN or ACN number (optional, must follow ABN/ACN format if included)

-## Individual TA Access
+## TAviaPRM

-Suited to organisations that fit the definition of a Trusted Advisor, but their business model does not allow organisation-level access (e.g., mortgage aggregator firms).
-The consent process is identical for both the individual Trusted Advisor access model and the Organization TA access model.
-However, in the individual access model, the Trusted Advisor details pertain to an individual, such as:
+TAviaPRM is suited to organisations that fit the definition of a Trusted Advisor but their business model does not allow organisation-level access (e.g., mortgage aggregator firms).
+The consent process is identical for both the TAviaPRM model and the TADirect model.
+However, in the TAviaPRM model, the Trusted Advisor details pertain to an individual, such as:

 * **orgName**: The name of the Trusted Advisor (e.g., John Doe).
 * **orgRefID**: The reference ID of the Trusted advisor (e.g., 0123456789).